-If you can master B2B Lead generation, your sales team will love you and your business will thrive.
+If you can master B2B Lead generation, your business will thrive.

 Yet only 32% of B2B marketers have a documented marketing strategy.

-In this article, I’ll walk you through the key factors to setting up a successful B2B lead generation campaign.
+In this article, I’ll walk you through the key factors to set up a successful B2B lead generation campaign.

-B2B can be daunting, especially in the digital world.
+Generating B2B leads can seem daunting, especially in the digital world.

 Let me start with a quick summary.